ThbltLmr/yt-term/ARTICLE.md

 ## Getting a stream of RGB frames with yt-dlp and ffmpeg

-(Un)surprinsingly, getting the actual video data for a YouTube video is not trivial, leading me to wonder: could it be that YouTube does not want you to watch their content in a different client that they don't make money from?
-Fortunately, programmers much more talented than myself have already tackled this issue in the `yt-dlp` project. `yt-dlp` lets you download YouTube videos from their url in a variety of formats (with different resolutions, framerates, encoding and so on).
+(Un)surprinsingly, getting the actual video data for a YouTube video is not trivial.
+Could it be that YouTube does not want you to watch their content in a client that they don't make money from?
+Fortunately, programmers much more talented than myself have already tackled this issue in the `yt-dlp` project, which lets you download YouTube videos from their url in a variety of formats (with different resolutions, framerates, encoding and so on).

 Since YouTube does not have video streams directly in RGB format, we need to convert the data we get from `yt-dlp`.
 The easiest solution I found to do so was to pipe the `stdout` from `yt-dlp` directly into the `stdin` of `ffmpeg`.
 The output of `ffmpeg` then becomes a stream of RGB frames, which is exactly what we need.